mesme/scrape-console/README.md

 ----------------------------------

    1. Located at /src/BBC/ScrapeBundle/Tests
-   2. To run unit test, Go to the root location of the application and run php bin/phpunit -c app
+   2. run "php bin/phpunit -c app" from the root location of the application
    3. PHPUnit xml config is located at app/phpunit.xml.dist

 4. Service Class